 Can you give us an operational update on your first year in charge of Vale Base Metals?

-The thesis when I took over was to take what had been an almost invisible part of Vale S.A.’s portfolio, unlock and highlight the value, and position the business for a potential future IPO.
-In year one, we moved from a highly centralized model to a lean, decentralized organization.
+The thesis when I took over was to take what had been an almost invisible part of Vale S.A.’s portfolio, highlight the value, and position the business for a potential future IPO.

-We have delivered three consecutive strong quarters, we are on track to meet the top end of production guidance for copper and nickel, and we have lowered all-in-sustaining cost guidance for both business segments – a first in this business’s history.
+We have delivered three consecutive strong quarters, we are on track to meet the top end of production guidance for copper and nickel, and we have lowered all-in sustaining cost guidance for both business segments – a first in this business’s history.

 Where is the C$500,000 of funding from the CMIF being deployed, and what impact will it have?